When do I automatically get responsibility for a child?

 Joint responsibility of two women for a child

-If you are a mother who is married to or in a registered partnership with another woman, you will both get automatic parental responsibility if the child has no lawful father.
+If you are a mother who is married to or in a registered partnership with another woman and the child has no lawful father, you will both get automatic parental responsibility.
 This applies for example in the case of an anonymous sperm donor or a known donor who has not acknowledged the child.
+The female partner of the birth mother is referred to as the duomoeder.

 Joint responsibility of two men for a child